Financial Planning

 2. Exchanges Must Be Made to Like-Kind Property (with Some Exceptions)

 You can see the same when swapping one annuity for another annuity.
 This helps maintain the tax-deferred status of the investments.
 Switching between two different kinds of vehicles is not allowable in a 1035 exchange.
-So you can’t make a 1035 annuity to life insurance exchange.
+For example:

-However there are exceptions to this 1035 exchange rule.
-Exchanges can be made between:
+However there are exceptions to this 1035 exchange rule, such as:

 • a life insurance policy to a non-qualified annuity